 How may we assist you in landing your DREAM Job?

-Whether you’re interested in short- or long-term career planning, the Career Services Center offers a variety of services and activities to assist you with your specific career needs.
-Our counselors and staff can help you develop a personalized plan that addresses your specific goals.
+Whether you’re interested in short- or long-term career planning, the Career Readiness & Job Placement Hub offers a variety of services and activities to assist you with your specific career needs.
+Our Job Placement Coordinators, staff, and collaborative work with Career Counselors can help you develop a personalized plan that addresses your specific goals.

-Doing well and doing good go hand in hand.
-One Monday per month between 10am and 2pm a local organization will be located in Building 6, across from World Cup Coffee and Tea, recruiting students and community members for volunteer opportunities.
+One Monday per month between 10:00 a.m. and 1:00 p.m. a local community based organizations and employers will join us in a virtual space to share volunteer opportunities for students and community members.
 Make a Difference Monday is an excellent way for you to find ways to give back to your community and empower others!

 Check out our calendar for specific dates.

-Get Work Wednesday is a great opportunity for students to meet with local employers who are actively looking to hire on the spot!
+Get Work Wednesday is a great opportunity for students to meet with local employers who are actively looking to hire!
+Join now and land your dream job!

 Get Work Wednesday Tips:

-- Think of questions about the company/companies in attendance
+- Research and write down some questions about the company/companies in attendance.

-The Career Services Center offers both the SII (Strong Interest Inventory) and MBTI (Myers-Briggs Type Indicator) Career Assessments.
-These assessments can help you determine your personality, interests and skills which can be helpful when determining a career pathway.
+The Career Services Center offers both the SII (Strong Interest Inventory) and the MBTI (Myers-Briggs Type Indicator) Career Assessments.
+These assessments can help you determine your personality, interests, and skills which can be helpful when determining a career pathway.

-You can make an appointment with a career counselor by calling 650-738-4337 or visiting the Career Services Center in Building 1 Room 1219B.
+You can make an appointment with a career counselor by calling 650-738-4337 or visiting the Career Readiness and Job Placement Hub in Building 1, Room 1311.